-As explained on page 4, the two wired Ethernet interfaces (and the WLAN interface, if present) on a SNAP PAC controller or a groov Box are independent from each other.
+As explained on page 4, the two wired Ethernet interfaces (and the WLAN interface, if present) on a groov Box are independent from each other.
 The same thing applies to two network interface cards (NICs) on a PC.
 Data packets can't travel directly between the interfaces.
-The only communication that can occur between the two interfaces (and therefore between the two networks) is communication specifically allowed by the PAC Control strategy in the PAC, or the groov software in the groov Box.
+The only communication that can occur between the two interfaces (and therefore between the two networks) is communication specifically allowed by the PC or the groov software in the groov Box.

-IMPORTANT: Because their network interfaces are not connected, you must ALWAYS assign the network interfaces on one PAC or groov Box different IP addresses and different subnets.
-For more information, see the product user's guide.
-Note that it doesn't matter which interface you use for the control network or the computer network, except initially when you must use the lower-numbered interface (ETH 0 on the groov Box, or ENET 1 on a PAC).
+IMPORTANT: Because their network interfaces are not connected, you must ALWAYS assign the network interfaces on a groov Box different IP addresses and different subnets.
+For more information, see the groov Box user's guide.
+Note that it doesn't matter which interface you use for the control network or the computer network, except initially when you must use the lower-numbered interface (ETH 0 on the groov Box).

 Let's look at two examples of separate network subnets.
-In both, the key advantage to separating networks is security.
-Only authorized people can gain access to the control network, and then only in the ways you allow within the PAC Project or groov software.
+In both of them, the key advantage to separating networks is security.
+Only authorized people can see and use the tags configured in the groov project, and then only in the ways you allow within the groov software.

-Separate Network Subnets with groov
+Separate network subnets with groov

-What the two network subnets offer is a secure way to access specific data in specific ways.
-The following image shows an example of network subnets separated by a groov Box.
-The 172.x.x.x network is for company computers not directly involved in the control network.
+Two network subnets offer a secure way to access specific data in specific ways.
+The following image shows network subnets separated by a groov Box.
+The 172.x.x.x network is for control.
+The 192.x.x.x network is for company computers not directly involved in the control network.

-In this example, your groov Box is connected to your company computer network using Eth0 and to your control network using Eth1.
+In this example, your groov Box is connected to your company computer network using Eth1 and to your control network using Eth0.
 (You could do the same thing with groov Server for Windows running on a PC that has two network interface cards.)

-The PCs and mobile devices on the computer network have no direct connection with the SNAP PAC System on the control network.
-But authorized employees on these devices can use a groov interface you've built to monitor and control any part of the system groov gives them access to.
+The PCs and mobile devices on the computer network have no direct connection to the equipment on the control network, so employees on these devices cannot access it directly.
+But the groov interface you've built can serve authorized employees the data they need to monitor and take their requests for changes to systems and equipment they are authorized to control.
 For example, you might give a supervisor the ability to check production figures but not turn a conveyor on or off.